 Figure 1.
 The arrangement of cofactors in the PS1 RC.
 Depicted in pink and green are the two central Chls, P_B and P_A of the Chl a/Chl a' dimer.
-Furthermore, the RC contains two accessory Chl a (A{-1A} and A{-1B}), two donor Chl a (A{-0A} and A{0B}), and two tightly associated phylloquinone's (A{1A} and A{1B}).
+Furthermore, the RC contains two accessory Chl a (A{1A} and A{1B}), two donor Chl a (A{0B} and A{0B}), and two tightly associated phylloquinone's (A{1A} and A{1B}).
 Finally, there are three iron-sulphur [4Fe-3S] clusters (F_X , F_A , F_B) which function as terminal intrinsic electron acceptors.
 Both the A and B branch participate in electron transfer with the relative activity depending mainly on the organism and the reduction conditions.
-[PDB entry 2WSC (Amunts et al., 2009).
+[PDB entry 2WSC (Jordan $et\ al.$, 2001).

 The electron donor, the heterodimeric P700, is, similarly to the F_X cluster, located at the interface of both branches and consists of one chlorophyll a (Chl a, PB) and one Chl a' (PA), which is the C-132-epimer of Chl a.
-While P_A forms hydrogen bonds to its protein environment, no hydrogen bonds are found on the P_B side (Watanabe et al., 1985).
-The ratio of the spin-density distribution over the P_A+/P_B+ dimer exhibits significant diversity in between species and conditions (Webber and Lubitz, 2001): Fourier transform infrared and EPR spectroscopic studies on cyanobacterial PSI from Synechocystis indicated a ratio of electron spin density distribution in the range of 50:50 to 33:67 in favor of the P_B (Breton et al., 1999).
-On the other hand, in spinach and Thermosynechococcus (T.) elongatus ratios in the range of respectively 25:75-20:80 and 15:85 have been estimated (Davis et al., 1993; Käss et al., 2001).
-Electronic-structure calculations suggested a ratio of 28:72 based on the coordinates taken from the high-resolution X-ray data of T. elongatus and indicate the hydrogen-bonding of the P_A Chl, the asymmetry in molecular geometry (Chl a/Chl a') and minor differences in the protein environment as the main factors influencing the relative spin density distribution over P_A and P_B (Saito et al., 2011).
+While P_A forms hydrogen bonds to its protein environment, no hydrogen bonds are found on the PB side (Watanabe et al., 1985).
+The ratio of the spin-density distribution over the P_A^{++}/P_B^{++} dimer exhibits significant diversity in between species and conditions (Webber and Lubitz, 2001): Fourier transform infrared and EPR spectroscopic studies on cyanobacterial PSI from Synechocystis indicated a ratio of electron spin density distribution in the range of 50:50 to 33:67 in favor of the P_B (Breton et al., 1999).
+On the other hand, in spinach and Thermosynechococcus (T.) elongates ratios in the range of respectively 25:75-20:80 and 15:85 have been estimated (Davis et al., 1993; Käss et al., 2001).
+Electronic-structure calculations suggested a ratio of 28:72 based on the coordinates taken from the high-resolution X-ray data of T. elongates and indicate the hydrogen-bonding of the P_A Chl, the asymmetry in molecular geometry (Chl a/Chl a) and minor differences in the protein environment as the main factors influencing the relative spin density distribution over P_A and P_B (Saito et al., 2011).

-Calculations making use of the frozen-density embedding (FDE) technique on the primary electron donor of PSI in S. elongatus including a large part of the protein environment resulted in 76% of the spin-density being localized on P_B (Artiukhin et al.,
+Calculations making use of the frozen-density embedding technique on the primary electron donor of PSI in S. elongatus including a large part of the protein environment resulted in 76% of the spin-density being localized on P_B (Artiukhin et al., https://doi.org/10.5194/mr-2020-22 Preprint.
+Discussion started: 28 September 2020 © Author(s) 2020.
+CC BY 4.0 License.

-2020).
-Using FDE instead of conventional Kohn-Sham density-functional theory (DFT) can improve the description of the interaction of the electron donor with the protein matrix and the spin-localization as it avoids certain problems arising from the self-interaction error.
+80 2020).
 The calculated spin populations were in good agreement with Ref.
 (Saito et al., 2011) and available experimental data obtained with 13C photo-CIDNP MAS NMR (Alia et al., 2004).

 While the donor in PSII is the strongest oxidizing agent known in living nature, P700 is optimized to provide a strong reducing force, which is required for the formation of NADPH.
-With a potential of approximately -1.2 V, P700 is probably the strongest reducing entity found in living systems (Ishikita et al., 2006).
+With a potential of approximately -1.2 V, P700++ is probably the strongest reducing entity found in living systems (Ishikita et al., 2006).